telerik/kendo-react/knowledge-base/chart-heatmap-custom-series-item.md

 Set custom visual for ChartSeriesItem and draw custom shape with border radius.

 This is an example demonstrating the above approach:

-{% meta height:760 %}
+{% meta id height:660 %}
 {% embed_file charts/heatmap-custom-series-item/main.jsx preview %}
 {% endmeta %}